Ramanuja125/Interactive-Workday/README.md

 - **RAG techniques** enable real-time retrieval of relevant and up-to-date information from internal data sources, without retraining the model.
 - **Private sector fit:** RAG-based pipelines can be tailored to match the specific needs of an organization rather than serving general use cases.

-## To run this program
-First build a docker image with the command:\
-docker build -t group-project-image .\
-Then create a docker container with the command:\
-docker run -d -p 3306:3306 --name group-project group-project-image\
-Once the container is created, open a shell inside the container with the command:\
-docker exec -it group-project bash

 ## Dataset

 Data is sourced from the Workday Worker API and converted to a JSON format.
 For demonstration purposes, a synthetic dataset mirroring the structure of real Workday API responses was used.